"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Blogging As a Career

-I see nothing wrong starting a blog based on the primary reason to make money and live full-time on blogging.
-If I choose to blog as a career, then I must learn how to blog for money.
+I see nothing wrong with starting a blog based on the primary reason to make money and live full-time blogging.
+If I choose to blog as a career, I must learn how to blog for money.

-Where the problem lies is when you’re not ready to learn the ropes in professional blogging.
-If you must make money from blogging, you should also be ready to learn what it takes to make six figure income.
+The problem lies when you’re not ready to learn the ropes of professional blogging.
+If you must make money from blogging, you should also be ready to learn what it takes to make six-figure incomes.

 Now Your Turn To Speak